INTOXICATION BY RHUIBARB LEAVES

 Rhubarb is a plant commonly used in food (petioles) in Russia, Korea, India, China and other Asian countries, where the plant is native.
 Rhubarb is also common in some Central European and Eastern European markets.
 In some regions of the USA And South America it is also consumed.

-There are other rhubarb species, such as Chinese rhubarb (Rheum officinale) and the Turkish rhubarb (Rheum palmatum) that have been used in natural medicine for thousands of years, being present in the Ayurvedic treaties and Traditional Chinese Medicine.
+There are other rhubarb species, such as Chinese rhubarb (Rheum officinale) and the Turkish rhubarb (Rheum palmatum) that have been used as a folk remedy for thousands of years, being present in the Ayurvedic treaties and Traditional Chinese Medicine.

 Is rhubarb toxic?